adisreyaj/100DaysofCode-React/log.md

 - Imported Custom font using the Expo fonts package.
 - Played around with Statusbar component.

-### Day 23: May 30, 2020
+### Day 24: Jun 2, 2020

 **Today's Progress**:

-- Started with Navigation using React Navigation.
+- Started with Redux in React Native
-- Worked with Stack and Bottom bar Navigation.
-- Worked with Gesture Handler.
-- More on Animations using Animated API